-This spring many runners are training for upcoming races around the GTA, surrounding areas and some even travelling to different cities to participate in running events from 5-10Km runs to marathons, half-marathons and obstacle races.
-A common issue in this group of runners has brought many new and veteran runners into the clinic recently: pain on the inside of the ankle and shin ‘Tibialis Posterior Tendonopathy’.
+This spring many runners are training for upcoming races in Toronto and around the GTA with some even travelling to different cities and countries to participate in running events from 5-10Km runs to half-marathons, full marathons, ultramarathons, obstacle races or triathlons.
+A common condition that we deal with in this population of new and veteran runners is pain on the inside of the ankle and shin ‘Tibialis Posterior Tendonopathy’.

 What is Tibialis Posterior Tendonopathy?

 The tibialis posterior muscle is the muscle located in the back inside of your lower leg and calf that is connected to the foot by a tendon that loops down behind the medial malleolus (inner ankle bone) and inserts in the bottom of your foot.
-This muscle is responsible for helping point your foot, supporting and stabilizing the arch in the bottom of your foot, and pushing off during running.
+This muscle is responsible for helping point your foot, supporting and stabilizing the foot’s arch and helps with pushing off during running.
 Tendonopathy occurs when there is microtrauma, inflammation, degeneration or lengthening of the tendon due to over use or improper use of the muscle.

-- Pain on the inside of the lower leg and ankle
+- Pain on the inside of the shin and inner ankle bone

-- Swelling on the inside of the lower leg and ankle
+- Swelling on the inside of the shin and inner ankle bone

-- Pain during walking and running, especially during weight bearing and push off
+- Pain during walking and running, especially during the push off portion of the gait cycle

 - Tenderness/pain when firmly touching the muscle and tendon